zhanglj37/imv_sem/readme.md

   - data: Data
   - varx: Currently set to NA; reserved for future SEM advancements
   - seed: Seed for random data splitting during cross-validation
   - nfold: Number of data segments in cross-validation.
-If set to 1, it means prediction uses the entire sample
+If set to 1, it means in-sample prediction.
+Otherwise, out-of-sample prediction will be used.
+The default value is 5.
 - imv_base_fun(): IMV for comparing one model with the baseline model that ignores the correlation between items

 ### Supporting functions:
-- foldfun(): IMV in one iteration in k-fold cv
+- foldfun(): Calculate IMV in one iteration of the k-folds
 - predict_fun() or predict_insample_fun(): Predict on the test set after estimating on the training set
 - imv.binary(): IMV calculation based $y_i$ and $p_i$
   - source('https://raw.githubusercontent.com/ben-domingue/imv/main/R/imv_binary.R')